Fenham: Local amenities

 The main local schools include Westgate Community College on West Road, Saint Cuthberts RC High School on Gretna Road and Sacred Heart RC High School.
 There are also some private schools situated in Fenham, one is Dame Allan's on Fowberry Crescent.

 Ethnic minority

-Today Fenham is best known in the local area for its large Asian community, with many of the businesses in the area being Asian-owned and including many specialty stores such as a halal butchers and Asian jewellery and clothing stores.
-There are many ethnic minority groups living side by side in Fenham, with a significant number of people being of either Pakistani or Bangladeshi origin.
+Today Fenham is best known in the local area for its large Asian community in East Fenham, which is covered by the Wingrove ward, with many of the businesses in the area being Asian-owned and including many specialty stores such as a halal butchers and Asian jewellery and clothing stores.
+There are many ethnic minority groups living side by side in East Fenham, with a significant number of people being of either Pakistani or Bangladeshi origin, while West Fenham remains predominantly White British, with a significant Asian minority.

 Councillors

 There are three councillors for the Fenham electoral ward: Helen McStravick, Matthew Myers and Marion Talbot, who all represent the Labour Party.
 Marion Talbot won election in May 2012, securing 1735 votes and beating her nearest rival, PJ Morrissey, on 643 votes.
 Talbot has since been elected to an Executive post of Performance and Resources Portfolio.